 Likely there are things you don’t love to do.
 While it can be super hard to trust that someone else will be dedicated and value your business as much as you do, eventually, if you want to grow, you need to hire people to help you.
 Outsourcing some things can be a healthy first step towards building an empire.

-Find a couple of things you don’t love doing and hire someone to help you out.
+Find some things you don’t love doing and hire someone to help you.
 Your time is money; consider hiring someone to take on the less lucrative tasks that suck up time.

 New Years Resolution Conclusion

-Highlight the good, and focus on ensuring you replicate and make those highlights even better for 2021.
+Highlight the good, and focus on ensuring you replicate and make those highlights even better for the future.
 Setting goals is another important piece to ensuring you meet your resolutions.
 Every year I use Trello help me keep my resolutions and goals on track.

 Trello is a free but powerful tool.
 I want to make getting organized and tracking your goals easy.
 To do that, I created a FREE Trello Template just for you!
 Click that link and get started on your path to organizational bliss.